MontiCore/cd4analysis/src/main/grammars/de/monticore/cd4analysis.md

   (TODO: Welche, zu welchem zweck?, müssen die manuell gestartet werden? wie?)

 ## Symboltable for CD4Analysis
-- [`CD4AnalysisScopesGenitorDelegator`][CD4ADelegator] handles the creation of
-  all symbols of the elements in CD4A and its sublangages (without linking these symbols into the symboltable)
 - [`CD4AnalysisSymbolTableCompleter`][CD4ASTCompleter] links the symbols in
   the symbol table.
 - The reference to a type (e.g. the type of an attribute) is stored in a